wagtail-nest/wagtail-ab-testing/README.md

 ## Goal events

-Each A/B test has a goal that is measured after a user visits the page that the A/B test is running on.

-The goal is defined by a destination page and and event type.
-For example, if the A/B test needs to measure how a change on the page affects the number of users who go on to submit a "Contact us" form, then the 'destination page' would be the "Contact us" page and the 'event type' would be "Submit form".
+## Implementing custom goal event types

-Out of the box, the only 'event type' that Wagtail A/B testing supports is visiting the destination page.
+Out of the box, Wagtail A/B testing provides a "Visit page" goal event type which you can use to track when users visit a goal page.
-If you need to measure something else (such as submitting a form, purchasing something, or just clicking a link), you can implement a custom 'event type'.

-### Implementing a custom goal event type

-Custom event types are implemented for specific types of destination page.
+It also supports custom goal types, which can be used for tracking other events such as making a purchase, submitting a form, or clicking a link.

-Firstly, you need to register the 'event type' using the `register_ab_testing_event_types` hook, this displays the goal 'event type' in the list of options when an A/B test is being created:
+To implement a custom goal event type, firstly register your type using the ``register_ab_testing_event_types`` hook, this would add your goal type to the list of options shown to users when they create A/B tests:

 ```python
 # myapp/wagtail_hooks.py